 AVALANCHE LEVEL ONE — Modules 1, 2 & 3 National Ski Patrol avalanche education in the Adirondacks!
-Come and learn the basics of avalanche safety and rescue at this Level 1 class.
-Set in the beautiful town of Wilmington NY, using the venues of our programs partners, Whiteface Mountain Ski Area and The University at Albany Atmospheric Science and Research Center.
-This class offers skiers and riders the unique opportunity of classroom learning where weather and climate scientist work.
-As well as access to Whitefaces’ “The Slides”, the only lift-accessible in-bounds avalanche terrain in the eastern United States.
+Learn the basics of avalanche safety and rescue in this Level 1 class.
+Set in the beautiful town of Wilmington, NY, using the venues of our program partners, Whiteface Mountain Ski Area and The University at Albany Atmospheric Science and Research Center.
+This class offers skiers and riders the unique classroom learning opportunity where weather and climate scientists work.
+As well as access to Whitefaces’ “The Slides,” which is the only lift-accessible in-bounds avalanche terrain in the eastern United States.
 Our diverse group of instructors includes members of the Mt.
-Washington Ski Patrol, local guides and members of the NSP from across the region.
+Washington Ski Patrol, local guides, and members of the NSP from across the region.

 This course meets the National Ski Patrol requirements for avalanche rescue but is open to everyone.
-If you are a NSP member looking for a Senior Elective, please look for an “Avalanche Level One – Module 1” course which is one day long and qualifies as a Senior program elective.
-These short one-day Avalanche courses are taught at the Region level and can be found by searching local Region Events.
+If you are an NSP member looking for a Senior Elective, please look for an “Avalanche Level One – Module 1” course, which is only one day long and qualifies as a Senior program elective.
+These short one-day Avalanche courses are taught at the regional level and can be found by searching local Region Events.

 This course is long and demanding!
 You will be experiencing avalanche terrain.
-Learning personal and group hazard awareness, mitigation and what to do when things go wrong.
-During field sessions you will be ascending every day on backcountry equipment with “skins.”
-This is a serious backcountry-based course; students should be proficient on Telemark skis with skins, Alpine Touring Skis with skins or Split-Board snowboards with skins.
+Learning personal and group hazard awareness, mitigation, and what to do when things go wrong.
+During field sessions, you will ascend daily on backcountry equipment with “skins.”
+This is a serious backcountry-based course; students should be proficient on Telemark skis with skins, Alpine Touring Skis with skins, or Split-Board snowboards with skins.
 If you do not regularly ski/ride on this type of equipment, this course may not be for you (look for a one-day Avalanche Level One – Module 1 course taught by local Regions).

 The academic load for the classroom portion of this course is also demanding.
 All students are expected to do their assigned textbook reading.
 Completion of online classroom work.
-And submitting an open-book online test before In person class begins in Wilmington.
+And submitting an open-book online test before the in-person class begins in Wilmington.

-Friday begins in the classroom with a Q&A review, a few presentations and then we head into the field for the afternoon.
+Friday begins in the classroom with a Q&A review and a few presentations, and then we head into the field for the afternoon.
 The entire second and third days are spent in the field.
-Saturday touring in the backcountry, Sunday at Whiteface Ski Area (lift passes provided by Whiteface for no charge!!)
-All field exercises require ascending into the mountains to work “hands-on” with the knowledge learned prior to coming.
+Saturday, touring in the backside of Whiteface Mountain, Sunday at Whiteface Ski Area (lift passes provided by Whiteface for no charge!!)
+All field exercises require ascending into the mountains to work “hands-on” with the knowledge learned before coming.

 Prerequisites for the course include: